GigaGreninja/App1/README.md

 This site was created so that I could store pictures of my art, take commission request and even upload music.

-### What are the site's components?
+## Some useful knowledge about my website:

+### Site components.

-I'm going to be straightfoward here, the site was created with the big three of web dev: HTML, CSS and Javascript (note: java and javascript are NOT the same thing.).
+I'm going to be straightfoward here, the site was created with the big three of web dev: HTML, CSS and Javascript (note: java and javascript are NOT the same thing).
 I also used a bit of SCSS (aka Sass CSS) and the piece de resistance: Angular.
 ### More on Angular:

 Angular is a web application framework that works with Javascript and Typescript.
 Typescript isn't accepted by browsers and Javascript is so there is a conversion process taking place (however I don't know much about that yet).
 Typescript is just Javascript with a few changes and the two work hand-in-hand to help Angular do its job.
 You can visit the website at: http://angular.io/

+### More on SCSS:

+I didn't use CSS, I used Sass CSS, a version of CSS with a few differences.
+The website link is right here if you want more information on it:https://sass-lang.com/

 ### Now something important: Dark theme(?)